MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 - burning

-- sandy feeling in the eyes
+- feeling of sand in the eyes

-- alteration of tear production
+- alteration of tearing

 - and other unpleasant sensations that can be easily avoided.